viertel/SecurityCodeRepository/README.md

 # SecurityCodeRepository

-Contains security-related code fragments extracted from websites of the Stack Exchange network like Stack Overflow and from GitHub-Projects.
+This repository contains security-related code fragments extracted from websites of the Stack Exchange network like Stack Overflow and from GitHub-Projects.

 Publications:

 1.Viertel, F.P., Brunotte, W., Strüber, D., Schneider, K.: Detecting security vulnerabilities using clone detection and community knowledge.
 In: Proceedings 31st Conference on Software Engineering and Knowledge Engineering. pp. 245{252 (2019)